blackjackshellac/eclipse/README.md

 # clippie

-Clipboard interface to gpaste-client output
+Gnome shell extension to interface with gpaste-client output